tastyware/tastytrade/docs/watchlists.rst

 .. code-block:: python

-   from tastytrade import ProductionSession session = ProductionSession(user, password)
+   from tastytrade import Session session = Session(user, password)

 Now we can fetch the watchlist: